Skip to content

 Tips When Color Anodizing

 Only the aluminum anodizes during the anodization process.
-Any other metals present within an aluminum alloy will not respond in the same way.
-The variances in color during anodizing occurs mainly due to the other metals present in it, though color variations also occur for other reasons, including the color anodize tank chemistry, geometry of the component, tempering or the material’s strength.
+Any other metals present within an aluminum alloy will not respond similarly.
+The variances in color during anodizing occur mainly due to the other metals present in it.
+However, color variations also happen for different reasons, including the color anodize tank chemistry, the component’s geometry, tempering, or the material’s strength.

 Here are some tips for anodizing color into aluminum components:

-• Contract color anodizes to companies or contractors that use automated processes in order to reduce inconsistencies.
+• Contract color anodizes to companies or contractors that use automated processes to reduce inconsistencies.

-• Do not mix different aluminum alloys or tempers, as this will produce uneven results.
+• Do not mix different aluminum alloys or tempers, producing uneven results.

-• Ensure most shaping of components occurs prior to finishing, as small, weblike cracks can occur in the finish when bent after production.
+• Ensure most component shaping occurs before finishing, as small, weblike cracks can occur in the finish when bent after production.

 • Heat will change the metal, causing localized discoloration, so beware of how welding affects color anodizing.

-• Work only with one source of metal per project to ensure the color comes out consistently the same.
+• Work only with one metal source per project to ensure the color comes out consistently the same.